COVID-19 and the Fall in Insolvencies

 The rights of a secured creditor to enforce a security interest (ie, to appoint a receiver or voluntary administrator if the secured creditor has security over the whole, or substantially the whole, of the company’s property) are subject to:

-The Corporations Act provides for an "automatic stay" on the enforceability of contractual ipso facto clauses that allow a contract (entered into after 1 July 2018) to be terminated/amended due to:
+The Corporations Act provides for an "automatic stay" on the enforceability of contractual ipso facto clauses that allow a contract (entered into on or after 1 July 2018) to be terminated/amended due to:

 Ipso facto clauses are clauses that allow one party to enforce a contractual right, or terminate a contract, upon the occurrence of a particular event, usually upon insolvency or a formal insolvency appointment.